 To help keep jobs in Georgia, Deal proposed budgeting $35 million to deepen the Port of Savannah.
 He predicted that if this passes, it will allow for digging to begin this year.

 Governor Deal attributed Georgia’s increased job growth rate to having:

 - Favorable tax policies;

 - Availability of a trained and reliable workforce.

-To have a trained and reliable workforce, Georgia must continue to stay focused on education, Gov. Deal said in his speech.
+To have a trained and reliable workforce, Georgia must continue to stay focused on education, Governor Deal said in his speech.
 Education is typically one of the biggest parts of the budget—representing half of all spending.
-Gov. Deal said he wants to continue to focus on technical colleges and our pre-k through high school system.
+Governor Deal said he wants to continue to focus on technical colleges and our pre-k through high school system.

 - Health care technology

 To keep emphasis on these areas and technical colleges as a whole, Governor Deal proposed a new Zell Miller HOPE Grant for technical students that would cover 100% of tuition for those with a 3.5 GPA or higher.
 He also budgeted $10 million for a 1% interest loan program devoted solely to students at technical schools.